apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**A blockbuster Chinese video game sparks debate on sexism in the nation’s gaming industry**
+**Asian Stocks Tumble as Worry on US Economy Sinks Tech Shares**

-You can read more about it [here](https://apnews.com/article/black-myth-wukong-controversy-game-science-sexism-f95cd1b9fc8fd20f9dafd1a43ec51048).
+You can read more about it [here](https://finance.yahoo.com/news/asian-stocks-tumble-worry-us-023351614.html).

 ## Requirements
 - Python 3.8